Training

 Youth Class

-Our kids’ (ages 8+) class meets Tuesdays and Thursdays from 6pm to 7pm.
+Our kids’ (ages 8+) class meets Tuesdays and Thursdays from 6 pm-7 pm.
 Adults are welcome to attend the youth class for additional training, or if that’s the only time that works for your schedule.

 $50 monthly.
 No contracts.
 Pay as you go.
 Uniform is provided with first month’s dues.